tranhelen/tranhelen/_posts/2019-04-03-endurance.md

 It's hard because, frankly, it's not that exciting from an outside observer's point of view which is why _not everyone can be a Designer_.
 Someone has to watch.

-If your product is not in front of someone and evolving, aesthetically pleasing or not, you don't have any evidence.
-Without evidence, you're not doing very much.
-That lack of pragmatism is dangerous to a profession of crafters.
+If your product is not in front of someone and evolving, aesthetically pleasing or not, there is no evidence.
+Without evidence, nothing has been made, much less made better.
+What do you call a crafter who hasn't made anything?

 "Design Thinking" _is_ bullshit.
 However, "Aesthetics Matter" is _also_ bullshit.